ISISComputingGroup/ibex_developers_manual/Helium-Recovery-PLC.md

 This PLC uses big endian notation.
 The word size is 16 bit, so on the memory map the INT and UINT data types take up 16 bits, and the DWORD data type uses 32 bits.
 The REAL data type also takes up two words, so 32 bits.

+Because the IOC needs to read over 150 memory locations, and a lot of PVs would be identical, the IOC makes use of templates to achieve this.
+There are different templates for different types of record for different data types, and in the substitions you assign a PV name, description, memory address and unit for each PV, based on the contents of the memory map.
+Some PVs are placed in the header template because they are unique or because a template for only 2 PVs is not worth it.

 # Configuration

 In order to run this IOC and talk to the Helium recovery PLC, you should have a `FINS_01.cmd` in the settings area with the contents: